-Following the presentation, staff utilized the second portion of the 20-page summary handout to lead attendees through an interactive small group activity focused on reviewing the results of the extensive evaluation of the alternatives.
+Following the presentation, staff utilized the second portion of the summary handout to lead attendees through an interactive small group activity focused on reviewing the results of the extensive evaluation of the alternatives.
 During the activity, attendees were able to ask clarifying questions and provide oral feedback, which was recorded by the staff facilitating the activity.
 Differing from the scenarios small group activity, which drew upon the World Café Method, the small group activity for the alternatives involved staff rotating between groups in an effort to allow more time for discussion.
 Each table or cluster of tables, with the number of tables varying based on room size and expected attendance, was devoted to one of the four evaluation themes (described previously in this chapter).

 The procedure for the activity involved participants gathering into small groups around each table.
-At their first table, staff introduced and summarized the evaluation theme at their table, with participants then discussing how the alternatives performed under the theme for about 15 minutes.
+At their first table, staff introduced and summarized the evaluation theme, with participants then discussing how the alternatives performed under the theme for about 15 minutes.
 During the discussion, a staff person recorded the group's comments.
 The comments were mostly related to how an evaluation was conducted or suggestions for what to include in the preliminary recommended plan during the next step in the process.
 After each 15-minute interval was over, staff moved to a different table to review an evaluation theme with a group that had not yet explored that theme.
 This process continued until each participant had the opportunity to explore and comment on all four evaluation themes.

 Each workshop concluded with staff asking attendees a series of questions related to which elements of the alternatives should be included in the preliminary recommended plan.
-Participants responded to the questions using iClicker+ keypad polling devices, and a tally of responses to each question was graphically displayed on the screen in front of the room.
-The same questions were also asked of residents who participated through an interactive online tool (described below).
+Participants responded to the questions using keypad polling devices, and a tally of responses to each question was